 Recently I was able to visit a hidden gem on the East Coast – Chincoteague Island.
 My in-laws visit every year for a week in July and some of them own houses down there and visit throughout the year.
-Since COVID-19 put our international travel plans on hold until next year, I was able to go down this year!
+After visiting, I understand the charm of Chincoteague – a place I never heard of before!

 Our long weekend-away on Chincoteague Island was filled with family, laughter, experiences, mosquitos, and of course – fresh crab!
 We squeezed a lot in on our trip and we’ll definitely be back!
 Hopefully, by reading this impressive list of things to do in Chincoteague, you’ll be inspired to make it one of your East Coast weekend getaways!
 If you have any tips or things I should add for what to do in Chincoteague, please let me know and I’ll add it as a reader favorite!

 This post contains affiliate links.
 This means if you purchase something from the links, I may make a small commission at no cost to you.

 Don’t feel bad if you don’t know where it is – I didn’t either!
 It’s often overlooked for Virginia Beach which is two hours south of Chincoteague.
 Located on Virginia’s Eastern Shores, Chincoteague is about three hours from Washington, D.C., and 3 and a half hours from Philadelphia.
 Honestly, it’s that small peninsula of Virginia that looks like Maryland on a map.
 In fact, Assateague Island (where the horses are, but we’ll get there) runs from Ocean City, Maryland down to Chincoteague.
 The best way to get to Chincoteague is to drive.